CDCgov/oamd-bio-test-data/README.md

 git fetch
 ```

-# Test-Dataset: 'phoenix'
+# Test-Dataset: 'tbmlstypestandalone'
-This branch contains test data to be used for automated testing with the [cdcent/oamd-bio-workflow-phoenix pipeline](https://github.com/cdcent/oamd-bio-workflow-phoenix).
+This branch contains test data to be used for automated testing with the [cdcent/oamd-bio-tb-mlstype-standalone pipeline](https://github.com/cdcent/oamd-bio-tb-mlstype-standalone).

 ## Content of this repository
 `samplesheet/samplesheet.csv`: Input samplesheet for the test data in this repository.